hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 ### The First Supercomputer

-For many years following the EDVAC computer systems used the same basic architecture, with a single CPU driving the entire system.
+For many years, following the EDVAC, computer systems used the same basic architecture, with a single CPU driving the entire system.
 At the time, CPUs generally ran slower than main memory, and so between fetching and executing an instruction, the main memory would be idle.
 It was this idle time that Seymour Cray exploited in the CDC 6600.

 The CDC 6600 used a simplified CPU that was designed to run mathematical and logic operations as fast as possible.
 To achieve this, Cray focussed on creating a much smaller CPU, with much shorter lengths of wire (to reduce signalling delays).
 The result was a CPU that could run at 10 MHz (about 10 times faster than other CPUs at the time).